What would happen if nuclear war actually broke out? What would that look like?

 I’m thrilled to report that when I was born the films being shown were veryyy me!
 And before you ask, one of them wasn’t The Omen.

-The cinema these masterpieces were being shown was the Odeon Cinema in Blossom Street in York which remains my favourite cinema of all of the movie houses I’ve been to.
+The cinema these masterpieces were being shown was the Odeon Cinema on Blossom Street in York which remains my favourite cinema of all of the movie houses I’ve been to.

-The Odeon was opened on 1st February, 1937.
-You can see how much of an exquisite building it was by it’s very architecture.
-A gorgeous building by any standards with it’s distinctive Art Deco form and shape, this was seen on it’s construction as an outstanding addition to the Odeon family.
+The Odeon was opened on 1st February 1937.
+You can see how much of an exquisite building it was by its very architecture.
+A gorgeous building by any standard with its distinctive Art Deco form and shape, this was seen on its construction as an outstanding addition to the Odeon family.

-I also distinctly remember seeing the poster for The Fog in 1980 (I must have been five years old) and that really freaking me out.
+I also distinctly remember seeing the poster for The Fog in 1980 (I must have been five years old) and it really freaking me out.
 Again, sleepless nights followed.

-In these innocent days of my early childhood a couple of Odeon visits really stick out in my mind for some reason.
-I think it’s because these films were perfect for kids- even kids who would have no chance of getting into screenings of the horror and exploitation films he’d preferred to have been watching even at a very early age.
+In these innocent days of my early childhood, a couple of Odeon visits really stick out in my mind for some reason.
+I think it’s because these films were perfect for kids- even kids who would have preferred to have been watching the horror movies being shown instead.